bodgergely/vim/CHEATSHEET.md

 Also possible to copy the tmux window contents by simply highlighting using the mouse and releasing it and it will
     be copied to the clipboard

+C-b + C + Arrow Keys : to resize the panes

 alt-h - go to left pane
 alt-l - go to right pane